spotify/hype/README.md

 val disk = PersistentVolume("my-persistent-volume", "gce-ssd-pd", "10Gi")
 ```

 If the volume does not exist, it will be created.
-Subsequent invocations will return the
+Subsequent invocations will return use already
-already created disk.
+created volume.

 This is useful in use cases with larger volumes that take a significant amount of time to load,
 or when there's some sort of workflow orchestration around the Hype code that might run
-different part separate JVM invocations.
+different parts in separate JVM invocations.

 # Environment Pod from YAML